sharmaeklavya2/blog-source/content/posts/dream1.md

 Disclaimer: I'm not a religious person or a Frozen fan.
 Then why were Saraswati and Elsa in my dreams?
 I have no idea.
+Also, I don't think tenure works like that.